|Length of Service

 “Roman Catholic” refers to the Christian church that recognizes the Pope and Vatican as the authority and representation of God’s teachings.
 Today, there are about 1.2 billion Roman Catholics around the world.

 Catholics teach that Jesus died to redeem man from sin.
 They believe in immortality and that in death a person may be judged to go to Heaven, Hell, or Purgatory.
-In Purgatory, mercy may eventually award the deceased a place in Heaven.
+In Purgatory, God’s purifying mercy eventually obtains for the deceased a place in Heaven.
 Unlike some Protestant beliefs, Roman Catholics are not assured before death that they will go to heaven, and so mourners pray for their deceased loved one’s entrance into heaven.
 They believe in the eventual resurrection of the body and the reuniting of the body with the soul at Christ’s second coming.

 The first official who should be called upon the death of a Roman Catholic is the person’s priest.
 If the death was expected, the priest may have already attended the person and performed the last rites, or final prayers and ministrations preceding death.
 The next call should be to the funeral home.
 Embalming is generally practiced so that a vigil, or period of viewing, may be held.